truemagic-coder/nemo-agent/README.md

 #### Requirements
 * Python 3.9 or higher
-* Ollama running `qwen2.5-coder:32b`
+* Ollama running `qwen2.5-coder:14b`
-* Linux with minimum specs of Ubuntu 24.04 with RTX 4090
+* Linux with minimum spec of Ubuntu 24.04 with RTX 4070 or;
+* Mac with minimum spec of Mac Mini M2 Pro with 16MB

 #### Requirements Installation
 * Ollama install instructions:
     * `curl -fsSL https://ollama.com/install.sh | sh`
-    * `ollama pull qwen2.5-coder:32b`
+    * `ollama pull qwen2.5-coder:14b`
 * `pip install nemo-agent`
 * You are ready to use `nemo-agent`